benchristel/marss/README.md

 ### Feed Items

 Each item or entry in the feed begins with a level-2 heading.
-If there is a date in the heading, in the format `YYYY-MM-DD`, it will be used as the publication date of that item.
+If there is a date in the heading, it will be used as the publication date of that item.
+The recognized date formats are:

+- `2024-08-14`
+- `August 14, 2024` (comma optional)
+- `Aug 14, 2024` (3-letter abbreviation, comma optional)

+Including dates or incrementing numbers in your headings is recommended.
 Marss assumes that level-2 headings are unique within the feed, and may do awkward things if it encounters duplicate headings.

 ### Setting the publication time